joelpeckham/jpeckham.com/content/projects/FORTH Compiler in Python.md

 ---
-Title: FORTH in 130* lines of Python
+Title: FORTH interpreter in 130* lines of Python
 Description: An interactive FORTH compiler and interpreter written in Python.
 ---